2008 San Diego Chargers season: AFC Wild Card Playoffs: vs. (5) Indianapolis Colts

-AFC divisional playoffs: at Pittsburgh Steelers
+AFC Divisional Playoffs: at (2) Pittsburgh Steelers

 Coming off their impressive wild card home win over the Colts, the Chargers flew to Heinz Field for their AFC Divisional round duel with the #2 Pittsburgh Steelers, in a rematch of their Week 11 contest.

 San Diego got off to a fast start in the first quarter as quarterback Philip Rivers completed a 41-yard touchdown pass to wide receiver Vincent Jackson.
 The Steelers responded with wide receiver Santonio Holmes returning a punt 67 yards for a touchdown.
 The Chargers answered in the second quarter as kicker Nate Kaeding got a 42-yard field goal, but Pittsburgh struck back with running back Willie Parker’s 3-yard touchdown run.

 The Steelers would add to their lead in the third quarter as quarterback Ben Roethlisberger completed an 8-yard touchdown pass to tight end Heath Miller.
 The San Diego Chargers ran exactly one offensive play in the third quarter, which resulted in a Philip Rivers interception off a deflection.
 In the fourth quarter, San Diego tried to rally as Rivers completed a 4-yard touchdown pass to wide receiver Legedu Naanee, but Pittsburgh answered with Parker's 16-yard touchdown run.
 The Chargers tried to come back as Rivers completed a 62-yard touchdown pass to running back Darren Sproles, but San Diego's onside kick attempt failed, allowing the Steelers to seal the win.
-Chargers lost and in 2009 finished 13-3.
-But in the Divisional Round lost to the Jets 17-14.